-Table 5 to Subpart ZZZZ of Part 63-Initial Compliance With Emission Limitations, Operating Limitations, and Other Requirements As stated in. §63.6625 and 63.6630, you must initially comply with the emission and operating limitations as required by the following: For each Complying with the requirement to You have demonstrated initial compliance if 1.
+Table 5 to Subpart ZZZZ of Part 63-Initial Compliance With Emission Limitations, Operating Limitations, and Other Requirements As stated in. §63.6625 and 63.6630, you must initially comply with the emission and operating limitations as required by the following: Complying with the requirement toYou have demonstrated initial compliance if 1.
 New non-emergency a.
 Reduce CO emissions i.
-The average reduction of emissions of CO determined source of HAP CPMS percent reduction; and ii.
+The average reduction of emissions of CO determined e from the initial performance test achieves the required CO percent reduction; and ≥250 HP located at a major catalyst, and using a source of HAP CPMS ii.
 You have installed a CPMS to continuously monitor catalyst inlet temperature according to the requirements in §63.6625(b); and iii.
 You have recorded the catalyst pressure drop and catalyst inlet temperature during the initial performance test.